djoepramono/scala-playground/docs/case-class.md

 Basically it serves the same purpose as abstract classes, but a class can inherit from multiple trait.
 This is at the cost of you cannot put a constructor there.

-So basically traits is Scala way of dealing with multiple inheritance.
+You can think of traits as a Scala way of dealing with multiple inheritance..

-Though again in it's more data modeling not object modeling.
+Behavior rather than implementation through function signature